So now you’re willing to purchase a new tank-based water heater and get confused?

-Having magnesium or an aluminum-based anode rod means that you can be protected for long.
+Having magnesium or an aluminum-based anode rod means that you can be protected for a long.
 Since it gives away the electrons repeatedly to purify the water, it will lose all the electrons after a stipulated time.
 Once the rod will have no more electrons left to give, it will start rusting and in the end, there will not be any further electrolysis process available.

-Because of this, the corrosion will take place inside the heater.
+Because of this, corrosion will take place inside the heater.
 After a few months, you may experience multiple technical problems with the heater and you’ll end up paying a lot of money.
 It slowly starts to fail.

 If the internal components of the heater get damaged completely, there will be no option left but to buy a new heater.
 Thus, you must check the situation of the anode rod after the warranty period is over.
 Usually, they last for about 3-5 years.

-You must keep one thing in mind that neither of the heaters will serve you with a warranty and a maintenance service if the heater is filled with hard water and the locality is being highly affected because of this.
+You must keep one thing in mind neither of the heaters will serve you with a warranty and a maintenance service if the heater is filled with hard water and the locality is being highly affected because of this.

 Water Heater Anode Rod Aluminum VS Magnesium